santteegt/ucl-drl-msc/README.md

 ## Learning to Recommend using a Deep Reinforcement Agent

-This is a project developed as part of my thesis dissertation for the M.Sc programme in Web Science and Big Data Analytics at University College London
+This is a project developed as part of my thesis dissertation for the M.Sc programme in Web Science and Big Data Analytics at University College London.

+It implements a Deep Reinforcement Learning algorithm that learns to give good recommendations to users under a simulated environment built using the OpenAI gym framework.
+For more information, refer to the main [document](https://github.com/santteegt/ucl-drl-msc/blob/master/latex_doc/Main.pdf).
 ******

 ### Author